-As you travel, live and make friends in Mexico, you will begin to receive written correspondence that might surprise you.
-Mexicans are indisputably more expressive, even sensual in their writing, and that takes some getting used to when you’ve lived most of your life at arm's length as dictated by American culture.
+As you travel, live and make native friends in Mexico, you will begin to receive written correspondence that might surprise you.
+Mexicans are indisputably more expressive, even sensual in their writing, and that takes some getting used to.
+Not all cognates, for example, are created equal.

-First, you have to know that “encantar,’ while sounding a lot like“to enchant” is used in Spanish to say you like anything from movies to hamburgers.
+The word “encantar,’ while sounding a lot like “to enchant” is used in Spanish to say you like anything from movies to hamburgers.
 You're likely to really love the hamburger in the U.S. but in Mexico, it's like to enchant you instead ("Me encanta hamburgesas!")

 The verb ‘desire’ is used more informally in Spanish than English too.
-“Tengo tanto deseos,” literally “I have so many desires,” just means “I’d really like to…” But it sounds so much more...passionate, doesn't it?
+“Tengo tanto deseos,” literally “I have so many desires,” just means “I’d really like to…” But it sounds so much more...passionate in Spanish, doesn't it?

 Expect it in romance

-Whenever I was asked out on a date by a Mexican man, his mode of writing and communication tickled me immensely; everything sounded so florid and over the top.
-Very seductive, I thought until...
+Whenever I was asked out on a date by a Mexican man, his mode of writing and communication tickled me immensely; everything sounded so florid and over the top, I thought, until....